Keeping Costs in Proportion

 The Trustee's Skills Factor In

-For families choosing a successor trustee, this is worth considering.
+For families choosing a successor trustee, the cost question is worth considering early.
 A family member serving as trustee may keep direct costs lower but may need more outside help.
 A professional trustee charges a fee but typically handles more of the work in-house.
-Either approach can be reasonable depending on the trust's size and complexity.